 Working with Keave is cost-effective, collaborative and supportive.
 She is trained in restorative dialogue and practice.
 She specialises in helping you move through conflict and in empowering you to manage change.
 Keave practices privately with OneSmallStep.ie - offering face-to-face and online mediation, via Zoom, Legaler and Skype.
 Keave also works as a family mediation practitioner with the state-run Family Mediation Service (FMS).

 Keave has delivered Continuous Professional Development (CPD) sessions for Community Law & Mediation (CLM) and presented at the Sharing & Learning group in Dublin Community Mediation (DCM).
-Since 2016, Keave has been involved in the annual national Mediation Awareness Week (MAW), every October.
-She has delivered Mediation Information Sessions and workshops across Dublin; and was one of the first judges in the 'All-Ireland Young Mediator Competition' in Blackhall Place.
+From 2016 to 2019, Keave was involved in the annual national Mediation Awareness Week (MAW), every October.
+She delivered and co-ordinated Mediation Information Sessions and workshops across Dublin, Wicklow and Limerick; and was one of the first judges in the 'All-Ireland Young Mediator Competition' in Blackhall Place.

 In 2020 - along with 73 colleagues from 10 countries worldwide - Keave contributed to the publication of the not-for-profit eBook 'Living Together, Separating, Divorcing: Surviving During a Pandemic'.
 It is also available as a paperback.